-These guidelines help implementing problem free communications in the system.
+These guidelines help implementing problem free CAN communications in the system.
 It is necessary to follow these instructions to prevent electromagnetic interference (EMI) caused by power electronics causing communication failures in use.
 A summary can be found from the bottom of the page for quick referencing.
 Check the manual for the correct pinout.

 CAN bus physical layer

 The EC-C1200 converter and most other Danfoss Editron devices have two separate identical CAN buses labeled as CAN A and CAN B. The CAN interfaces do not have internal termination resistors, so the resistors must be added externally.